adnanaziz/EPIJudge/README.md

 | Find the longest subarray whose sum <=  k | longest\_subarray\_with\_sum\_constraint.cc | LongestSubarrayWithSumConstraint.java | longest\_subarray\_with\_sum\_constraint.py |
 | Road network | road\_network.cc | RoadNetwork.java | road\_network.py |
 | Test if arbitrage is possible | arbitrage.cc | Arbitrage.java | arbitrage.py |

+## Acknowledgments

+A big shout-out to the hundreds of users who tried out the release over the past couple of months.
+As always, we never fail to be impressed by the enthusiasm and commitment our readers have; it has served to bring out the best in us.
+We all thank [Viacheslav Kroilov](https://github.com/metopa), for applying his exceptional software engineering skills to make EPI Judge a reality.